luiul/git_bootcamp/readme.md

 Also, it's important to note that we can move to a specific page without using a bookmark (i.e., without using a branch reference) by using the git checkout command and specifying the commit hash.
 This is similar to remembering a specific page number and going directly to it.
 However, without a bookmark, it might be harder to remember where you were, especially if you move to other pages (commits).
 That's why it's often easier to work with branches: they are like bookmarks that help you keep track of where you've been in the project history.

 After branching off from the `master` branch, we can make changes to the code and commit them to the `new-feature` branch.
 The `master` branch remains unchanged.
 When we're done with the new feature, we can merge the `new-feature` branch back into the `master` branch.
-This will combine all the changes made in the `new-feature` branch with the `master` branch since their common ancestor commit.
+This will combine all the changes made in the `new-feature` branch with the `master` branch since their common ancestor (base) commit.

 It's important to note that we merge branches, not individual commits.
 When we perform a merge operation, Git identifies the common ancestor commit of the two branches and integrates the changes made in both branches since that commit **into** the current `HEAD` branch.
 If there are conflicting changes, these will need to be resolved manually.